NinjaMuffin08/ESX_News/README.md

 # YOU NEED ESX_PROPAGANDA FOR THIS

+note: this is like the first script I ever made, so it's quite low quality

 Features:
 1. Simplistic UI with loading icon (will add animations etc when I have time)
 2. Reporter gets paid according to likes (default 200)